ExampleDriven/spring-boot-grpc-example/README.md

 REST client test compact output | http://localhost:8080/test_rest/compact REST client test verbose output | http://localhost:8080/test_rest

-## How to do performance test
+## How to measure performance
  - The jmeter directory contains the jmeter test definition
  - use the compact endpoints
- - turn off logging by disabling the appropriate lines application.yaml both for the server and the client
+ - To eliminate "noise" turn off logging by commenting out the appropriate lines in application.yaml both for the server and the client

 ## Useful resources